1Bayshore/1Bayshore.github.io/README.md

 URL: TBD

-A website for personal information and projects.
+A static website for personal information and projects.